Johann de Kalb: American Revolutionary War

-Kalb was assigned to command a division of Maryland and Delaware troops, and he was ordered south to the Carolinas in command of these reinforcements.
+De Kalb was assigned to command a division of Maryland and Delaware troops, and he was ordered south to the Carolinas in command of these reinforcements.
 During the British southern campaign, he was disappointed to learn that Horatio Gates had been appointed to command instead of him.
 Gates led the army to a disastrous defeat at the Battle of Camden on August 16, 1780.
 De Kalb's horse was shot from under him, causing him to tumble to the ground.
-Before he could get up, he was shot three times and bayonetted repeatedly.
-His friend and aide, the Chevalier du Buysson, was seriously wounded blocking additional blows with his own body.
+He continued fighting on foot while directing and rallying his troops.
+In the course of the battle, he was shot three times and bayonetted repeatedly.
+After de Kalb collapsed from his wounds, his aide, the Chevalier du Buysson, blocked additional blows with his own body while calling out de Kalb's identity to the British.

-Upon seeing Kalb, British General Charles Cornwallis told him, "I am sorry, sir, to see you, not sorry that you are vanquished, but sorry to see you so badly wounded."
-It is reported that Cornwallis supervised the dressing of Kalb's wounds by his own surgeons in Camden, South Carolina.
-As he lay dying, Kalb was reported to have said to a British officer, "I thank you sir for your generous sympathy, but I die the death I always prayed for: the death of a soldier fighting for the rights of man."
+Upon seeing de Kalb, British General Charles Cornwallis told him, "I am sorry, sir, to see you, not sorry that you are vanquished, but sorry to see you so badly wounded."
+It is reported that Cornwallis supervised the dressing of de Kalb's wounds by his own surgeons in Camden, South Carolina.
+As he lay dying, de Kalb was reported to have said to a British officer, "I thank you, sir, for your generous sympathy; but I die the death I always prayed for; the death of a soldier, fighting for the rights of man."
 He died three days later.

 Upon visiting de Kalb's grave several years after his death, George Washington is reported to have said:

-So, there lies the brave de Kalb.
-The generous stranger, who came from a distant land to fight our battles and to water with his blood the tree of liberty.
+So; there lies the brave de Kalb; the generous stranger; who came from a distant land to fight our battles; and to water with his blood the tree of liberty.
 Would to God he had lived to share its fruits!